Rocksrock18/ChessEngine/README.md

 This is called a **transposition.**

 When performing a move search, transpositions are quite common.
 By storing the evaluation results of the positions we encounter in a **transposition table**, we can just use the stored result instead of doing the work all over again.

+#### Hashing

+In order to store results for a given chess position, we need to figure out a way to uniquely identify it.
+And since we will be doing this at **every node in the tree**, we need a way to do it fast.

+*Zobrist hashing* is a **tabulation hashing** method that aims to assign each position a unique bitstring.
+Once generated, the hash can easily be updated with only 4 bitwise XOR operations, making it extremely quick to update and get for a given chess position.

+#### Principal Variation

+We can also keep track of which move was determined to be the best in a previous search, or the **principal variation**.
+This move will be checked first.

+* If a move was considered best in a *previous* search, there's a good chance it will be considered best in this one.

+These can be stored in a separate transposition table.

+### Evaluation

+In order to choose what positions are favorable, we need a way to accurately *evaluate* a given chess position. **How a position is evaluated dictates the behavior of the AI**.

+There are many factors that influence who has the advantage, including:

+1. General piece values
+2. King safety
+3. Piece position
+4. Pawn structure
+5. Spacing/Mobility

+These, as well as additional factors, are taken into account to give a numeric value, or *score*, representing which side has the advantage.
+A positive score is favorable for white, while a negative score is favorable for black.

 ## Built With
 * React
 * C#